 No family should ever feel alone in a time of need, especially during unexpected medical emergencies.
 That is why The Palmetto Palace needs the support of those willing to give a little in order to accomplish something so great.

-icon-globe Promoting Patient Centered Care by Connecting People & Helping Families
+icon-globe Coordination of Care across Settings through Promoting Patient Centered Care by Connecting People & Helping Families

-Impact: During the spring of 2011 and 2012, Palmetto Palace served eighty-five (85) families from three states, including 12 counties in SC for a total of 149 hotel nights, 1,700 hospital meal vouchers, and 1,400 care bags to caregivers in ICU waiting rooms.
+Impact: During the spring of 2011 and 2012, Palmetto Palace served eighty-five (85) families from three states, including 12 counties in SC for a total of 149 hotel nights, 1,700 hospital meal vouchers, distributed 1,400 care bags and 600 box lunches to caregivers in ICU waiting rooms.